 A practical consideration that the marketing pitch usually skips: 4K is roughly four times the storage and processing load of 2K.
 Concrete estimates per minute of source:

-A 200 ft Super 8 reel running about 13 minutes at 4K DPX is roughly 400 to 650 GB.
-Plan storage capacity before defaulting to the higher tier — for some collections, the storage cost over time exceeds the scan cost.
+A 200 ft Super 8 reel running about 13 minutes at Archival with DPX is roughly 400 to 650 GB.
+Plan storage capacity accordingly — for large collections at Archival tier, the ongoing Vault storage cost over time can approach the scan cost.

 When 4K is genuinely the right answer